schalkventer/zod-dev/README.md

 # FAQ

-**Can I use other conditions to disable run-time checking?**
+**What value should I use to toggle run-time checking?**

-This plugin was created for the use case of toggling run-time checking between different environments, however since it merely accepts a boolean condition, parsing can effectively be toggle based on anything that can be expressed as `true` or `false` in JavaScript.
+This plugin was created for the use case of toggling run-time checking between different environments.
+However, since it merely accepts a boolean condition, parsing can effectively be toggled based on anything that can be expressed as true or false in JavaScript.

-**Should I wrap all my schemas in `withDev`?**
+**Should I use conditional run-time checking everywhere?**

-No. It is recommended that you still use Zod as intended when validating external consumed by you app.
+No. It is recommended that you still use `.parse` and/or `.safeParse` as intended when validating external consumed by you app.
 For example during form submissions or JSON data from an REST endpoint.